 Motor carriers sometimes purchase these policies for an extra $250,000 in liability coverage.

-The Boston truck accident lawyers at Janet, Janet & Suggs always strive for the maximum insurance compensation for our clients.
+The Boston truck accident lawyers at Janet, Janet & Suggs, LLC always strive for the maximum insurance compensation for our clients.

 If we take your case, we will immediately begin identifying the liable parties who may have insurance coverage.
 We will request a certified declarations sheet from each party’s insurance company to find out how much compensation is available.